Russia Rains Attacks On Ukraines Kharkiv Region After Launching Offensive - UrduPoint

 He also said it was necessary to move 113 children to safety from state children's homes near the border.

-The General Staff said that in the Kharkiv region, Russia "does not cease offensive actions", carrying out 11 attacks on Monday, two of them ongoing, and launching eight air strikes.
+The General Staff said that in the Kharkiv region, Russia carried out 11 attacks on Monday and launched eight air strikes.

 On Monday evening, a missile hit Korotych, a settlement near the city of Kharkiv, killing a 38-year-old man and injuring three, police said.